seagreen/acme-pcf-specification/README.md

 + polymorphic `if... then... else`: because having only two monomorphic if/then/else constructs (one that returns `Bool` and one that returns `Nat`) would be sad.

+Examples are provided at [./misc/generated/examples.md](./misc/generated/examples.md).

+They're also available in [JSON form](./misc/generated/test-cases.json) for building test suites.

-## Implementation
+## Reference implementation

 ![sloc](./misc/generated/sloc.svg)

 There's a reference implementation in [./src](./src).
-It's still WIP, most notably missing a typechecker.

 If you start on another implementation let me know.
 Once you're ready I'll mention it here.
 I definitely recommend hooking up the [test-cases](./misc/generated/test-cases.json) into your test suite.

-Right now it will probably also require looking at the reference source, but that will change as I write better docs.
+TODO: BNF grammar for the language

+## Special thanks

+This [delightful article](https://jozefg.bitbucket.io/posts/2015-03-24-pcf.html) by Daniel Gratzer ([GitHub repo link](https://github.com/jozefg/pcf)) introduced me to PCF, though he implements different builtins than Plotkin.